hirosystems/stacks-subnets/docs/getting-started.md

 clarinet requirements add ST1NXBK3K5YYMD6FD41MVNP3JS1GABZ8TRVX023PT.nft-trait
 ```

-We'll also use a new trait defined for the subnet, `mint-from-subnet-trait,` that allows the subnet to mint a new asset on the Stacks chain if it was originally minted on the subnet and then withdrawn.
+We'll also use a new trait defined for the subnet, `mint-from-subnet-trait`, that allows the subnet to mint a new asset on the Stacks chain if it was originally minted on the subnet and then withdrawn.
 We will add a requirement for this contract as well:

 ```sh
 clarinet requirements add ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM.subnet-traits